Fiction writers use Freytag’s Pyramid to ensure their stories have a clear dramatic structure and leave the readers completely satisfied.

 The rise is where “the plot thickens.”
-This is the phase in which the protagonist moves forward in their journey, facing possible setbacks and complications.
-It’s where the tension builds, the suspense sharpens, characters develop even more, and we—the readers—sit on the edge of our seats to see whether or not that protagonist will succeed!
+This is the phase in which the protagonist moves forward in their journey, possibly facing setbacks and complications.

-But, with the plot still on the rise, Cinderella’s fairy godmother appears and magically makes everything even better than all right.
-With one hitch in the plan: the magic will wear off at midnight.
+With the plot still on the rise, Cinderella’s fairy godmother appears and magically makes everything perfect.
+But, there’s one hitch in the plan: the magic will wear off at midnight.

 Element 3: Climax

 The climax is where the turn—for better or worse—comes for the protagonist.
-It is the moment that largely determines how the story ends.
+It is the moment that largely determines how the story will end.

 Element 4: Fall